SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/tutorials/2_prepare_dataset/README.md

 >**NOTE**
 >
 >"**Console for AITRIOS**" doesn't support importing annotation data.
->So the tagged annotation data is useful for training your custom AI model on "**Vision and Sensing Application SDK**" or your own environment.
+>So the tagged annotation data is useful for training your custom AI model on "**Edge Application SDK**" or your own environment.